ctuning/ck-tensorflow/script/cached-benchmark/README.md

 # Common scripts for benchmarking programs

-Common preprocessing and postprocessing scripts to be used in benchmarking programs such as `classification-tensorflow`, `classification-tensorflow-cpp`, `classification-tflite-cpp`, `mobilenets-armcl-opencl` (*TBD*).
+Common preprocessing and postprocessing scripts to be used in benchmarking programs such as `image-classification-tf-py`, `image-classification-tf-cpp`, `image-classification-tflite`, `mobilenets-armcl-opencl` (*TBD*).

 A client program has to reference scripts in its meta in the section `run_time`, e.g.: